Stealthy Communication over Adversarially Jammed Multipath Networks: Model

-James selects a specific subset $\J \in \mathfrak{J}$, which is unknown to both Alice and Bob {\it a priori}.
-On the basis of his observation $\X_\J$ and his knowledge about the codebook $\C$, James estimates Alice's transmission status $T$, and also non-causally jams the subset $\J$ to prevent reliable communication irrespective of his estimation.
+The adversary James knows \emph{a priori} the communication scheme (including the encoder, decoder, and codebook) that would be used if meaningful communication were indeed happening.
+Let $\mathfrak{J}$ be the class of all possible subsets of size at most $Z$, i.e., $\mathfrak{J} \triangleq \{J \subseteq \{L_1, L_2, \ldots, L_C\}: |J| \le Z\}.$ James is able to control \emph{any} subset $\J \in \mathfrak{J}$, and his choice is unknown to both Alice and Bob.
+Moreover, James is also assumed to be computationally unbounded.
+On the basis of his observations on the subset he controls, James estimates Alice's transmission status $T$, and also non-causally jams the subset to prevent reliable communication irrespective of his estimation.